diyapatel152/AI-CHATBOT-WITH-NLP/README.md

 ## TASK DESCRIOTON:

-This project is a simple yet powerful NLP-based chatbot built using Python.
-It is designed to simulate human-like conversation and assist users with a variety of tasks including greetings, jokes, basic knowledge responses, and arithmetic calculations such as addition, subtraction, multiplication, and division.
-The chatbot is implemented in a Jupyter Notebook environment, making it accessible and beginner-friendly for students, developers, or anyone exploring Natural Language Processing (NLP) and machine learning applications.
-It leverages NLTK (Natural Language Toolkit) for text preprocessing and classification, and includes a customizable intents dictionary to define various topics the chatbot can handle.
+This project shows how to use Python's Natural Language Processing (NLP) features to create a rule-based chatbot.
+Greetings, casual talk, and queries pertaining to basic knowledge are just a few of the many user inputs that the chatbot can comprehend and react to.
+It is interactive and simple to use for educational and experimental purposes because it is totally contained within a Jupyter Notebook.

 **Project Overview**
 The chatbot uses a predefined set of intents and patterns to recognize user queries and respond appropriately.
 The project is based on a lightweight NLP approach that includes tokenization, lemmatization, and vectorization using TfidfVectorizer.
 It then applies a simple machine learning model (LogisticRegression) to classify input sentences into categories (or intents).
 Each intent contains a "tag", multiple "patterns" (ways a user might ask something), and a list of "responses" that the bot can randomly choose from.
 For mathematical queries, such as addition or division, the bot extracts numbers from the sentence and performs calculations dynamically.